EQAR/deqar-docs/docs/institution_data.md

 To retrieve the details on a single institution, please use the [Web API endpoint](web_api.md#institutions).

+## Defining Institutions

+Before suggesting to add a new institution, please consider the following notes:

+ 1. DEQAR mainly follows European Tertiary Education Register's (ETER) [data model and coverage](https://eter-project.com/#/info/coverage).

+ 2. The primary unit of registration is the university/higher education institution, i.e. an institution of higher learning that awards academic degrees in diverse disciplines, is organised as central unit and consists of separate functional units (i.e. faculties, institutes, schools, departments).

+ 3. Functional units (i.e. faculties, institutes, schools, departments) themselves are not registered in DEQAR as separate entity.
+Reports on functional units are uploaded/recorded/shown under the central unit's record.

+ 4. Reports on consortia consisting of several universities will be showcased in the record of each university separately.
+Consortia themselves will not be presented as a central unit.

+    Only in exceptional cases, when the consortium has a long-term tradition of organising education and is recognised by stakeholders as an institution itself, will it be registered as a separate institution in DEQAR.

+ 5. Reports on institutions' branches and campuses, home and abroad, will be showcased in the record of the central institution (i.e. the university).
+Only in exceptional cases, where the branch/campus has a proven long-term tradition of organising education and is recognised by stakeholders as a semi-independent institution, will it be registered in DEQAR.

+ 6. In cases when the status of the entity is not clearly determined by the aforementioned cases or the status is debatable, EQAR and the agency will discuss the nature of it taking into account five main indicators:

+    - legal status
+    - organisational independence
+    - financial independence
+    - stakeholders’ perceptions
+    - local context and approaches to higher education

 ## Institution Data Elements

 If a record for an **institution does not already exist in DEQAR** it should be described with the elements below; required elements are marked by **(\*)**.
 Before a new record is created, data will be checked against institution data already in DEQAR.
 If a DEQAR institution record is identified as a match, the existing record will take precedence over submitted data.